robseb/rsyocto/doc/appSpecificGuides/4_NIOS2HPS.md

 The starting of a new debug session is also shown inside the documentation of "*NIOSII_EclipseCompProject*" [Github repository](https://github.com/robseb/NIOSII_EclipseCompProject).
 Create a new *Eclipse* project that based on the NIOS II Software example **"FreeRTOS+socfpgaHAL-robseb"**.
 <br>

-The project contains FreeRTOS implementation that access with multiple Hard-IP components.
+The project contains FreeRTOS implementation that accesses with multiple Hard-IP components.
 <br>

 # Understanding the *socfpgaHAL* Library

-The "*socfpgaHAL*" is a small library that can be used as an HAL for interaction with HPS Hard-IP with an NIOS II processor.
+The "*socfpgaHAL*" is a small library that can be used as an HAL for interaction with HPS Hard-IP with a NIOS II processor.

 **The Structure of the "*socfpgaHAL*"**: